RetroPie/RetroPie-Docs/docs/Playstation-1.md

 #### Performance - Disable Vibration

 Vibration is known to cause slowdown in some games.
-Disabling vibration in-game (if possible) is recommended if you notice this happen, and you may want to disable it in lr-pcsx-rearmed as well if your controller doesn't have vibration or doesn't work.
+Disabling vibration in-game (if possible) is recommended if you notice this happen, and you may want to disable it in lr-pcsx_rearmed as well if your controller doesn't have vibration or doesn't work.

 Using a controller while a PSX game is running, navigate to RetroArch's Quick Menu (Hotkey Enable + Top Face Button by default), then enter the Options section.
 In Options, you will want to change "Enable Vibration" to "disabled".

-Keep in mind that disabling vibration in-game is what is known to reduce the slowdown it causes, and may still cause the slowdown even if vibration is disabled in lr-pcsx-rearmed.
+Keep in mind that disabling vibration in-game is what is known to reduce the slowdown it causes, and may still cause the slowdown even if vibration is disabled in lr-pcsx_rearmed.

 #### Video - Double Internal Resolution

-lr-pcsx-rearmed has a core option to improve graphical fidelity by doubling the normal resolution, producing a sharper 3D image, however all 2D bitmaps and texture maps retain the original resolution.
+lr-pcsx_rearmed has a core option to improve graphical fidelity by doubling the normal resolution, producing a sharper 3D image, however all 2D bitmaps and texture maps retain the original resolution.
 On a Pi 2 this introduces some slowdown and audio skipping, but on a Pi 3 it appears to work without issue.
 The 'speed hack' option is required for good results, but has some (sometimes game-breaking) visual glitches.

 Using a controller while a PSX game is running, navigate to RetroArch's Quick Menu (Hotkey Enable + Top Face Button by default), then enter the Options section.
 In Options, you will want to change "Enhanced resolution (slow)" to "enabled" and "Enhanced resolution speed hack" to "enabled".